UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager-upgrade-from-v0.8.md

 Renaming the secret (changing the value of `secretName` in either `Ingress` or `Certificate` resources) will make sure that the same secret is not managed by 2 `Certificate` resources (the v0.8 certificate and its v0.13.1 counter-part) - whether those `Certificate` resources are part of your deployments or it's one of the resources managed automatically for you by cert-manager when it deals with `Ingress` annotations.

-To keep names consistent, you could for example add a `-cmio` suffix to all secret names (for `cert-manager.io`).
+To keep names consistent, you could for example add a `-cmio` suffix  (standing for `cert-manager.io`) to all the `secretName` attributes in the `Ingress` or `Certificate` resources as shown below in the example section.

 - For `Ingress` resources:
-  - amend the `Ingress`'s annotations and labels
+  - amend the `Ingress`'s annotations and labels as described below
   - change the value of `secretName`
 - For `Certificate` resources that are part of your deployments (e.g. to create a certificate that is mounted by an nginx sidecar for your main service):
   - amend the `Certificate`'s annotations and labels